Farhad33/TheMovieDatabase/readme.md

 - [ ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] User can also view Top Rated Movies using the TabBarController.

 ## Video Walkthrough